ashirmehmood1996/AttendenceManagemnetSystem/README.md

 # AttendenceManagemnetSystem
-a simple semester project for attendance manageent system this  project is under consturction...
+a simple semester project for attendance manageent system this  project has served its purpose..
+How to use this project?
+1) Clone the repository
+2)